build-on-aws/content/tutorials/deploy-webapp-ECS-Codecatalyst/index.md

 ## Deploy Application

-In this module, you will create an Amazon CodeCatalyst project, a code repository and a workflow to deploy a containerized [sample application](https://github.com/build-on-aws/automate-web-app-amazon-ecs-cdk-codecatalyst) to the Amazon ECS cluster created in the previous module.
+In this section, you will create an Amazon CodeCatalyst project, a code repository and a workflow to deploy a containerized [sample application](https://github.com/build-on-aws/automate-web-app-amazon-ecs-cdk-codecatalyst) to the Amazon ECS cluster created in the [Create Infrastructure](#create-infrastructure) section.

 ### Create CodeCatalyst CodeCatalystPreviewDevelopmentAdministrator Role